manulorente/linux-foundation-lfs101/README.md

 A portal to one of the most powerful online user communities can be found at linux.com.
 This site is hosted by The Linux Foundation and serves over one million unique visitors every month.

 ### Linux Distributions

-So, what is a Linux distribution, and how does it relate to the Linux kernel?

 The Linux kernel is the core of the operating system.
 A full Linux distribution consists of the kernel plus a number of other software tools for file-related operations, user management, and software package management.
 Each of these tools provides a part of the complete system.
 Each tool is often its own separate project, with its own developers working to perfect that piece of the system.